-Earth Care was founded in 2001 to educate and empower young people to create healthy, just, and sustainable communities.
+Earth Care was founded in 2001.
+Our mission is to educate and empower young people, families and community members to create healthy, just, and sustainable communities.

 - Provide service-placements to 27 young people ages 17-35 - these Service Members support the work of over a dozen nonprofit organizations, government agencies, and schools in northern New Mexico.
 Our Earth Care service members help us to provide our sustainability education services, provide at least 750 community members with hunger relief services, and more than 800 children and adults with training in healthy lifestyles and sustainable living.